 Cooks should focus their attention on orders that are not about to run out of time.
 Once the patience for an order is gone, it’s dropped.
 This means instead of wasting your resources in filling that order that won’t even matter, it’s more efficient to work on other orders that have enough time left.

 The later stages get crazy.
-You’ll discover kitchens on moving trucks, earthquakes tearing up a rift in the floor, and slippery ice.
-It’s the variety of Overcooked that makes this unlike any other cooking simulation game you’ve played before.
+You’ll encounter haunted swamps, lightning storms, and even teleportation portals.
+It’s the variety of Overcooked 2 that makes this a worthy successor to the original Overcooked—not to mention that it’s unlike any cooking simulation that you’ve played before.

-It takes practice in order to improve at Overcooked, but hopefully these tips will help you succeed in those insane kitchens.
-Even if you aren’t good at the game, it’s still a ton of fun to play with friends and family.
+There are several ways to get better at video games, but hopefully these Overcooked 2 tips and tricks will help you succeed in those insane kitchens.
+Even if you aren’t good at the game, it’s still a ton of fun to play with family and friends.